Samarth4023/Tictactoe-game-project/README.md

-# skillvertex-tictactoe-game-major-project
+# Tictactoe-game-project

-FREE

-Create a Tic Tac Toe Game play web Application
+## Tic Tac Toe Game play web Application
 Goal with this project is to create a tic-tac-toe game in Python.
 For the game interface, I've used the Django web application framework.
 The tic-tac-toe game is for two players.
 One player plays X and the other